top of page

 Mystically the recording of the album ended on March 18, 2009, Jerry's birthday which is also the birthday of William Duvall's son.

 The album was finally released on September 29, 2009, exactly on the same day that the masterpiece album "Dirt" was released, which is perhaps the most amazing piece signed by Staley, and should thus be seen as a kind of homage of the band to one of the greatest singers of our generation.
-Cantrell also wrote the theme song for the album as a tribute to Staley, in which Elton John plays the piano.
+Cantrell also wrote the title song "Black Gives Way to Blue" as a tribute to Staley, in which Elton John plays the piano.
 Before writing the song, Jerry said that he suffered from a mysterious disease of migraines and exhaustion when the doctors were unable to detect the disease.
 Jerry believes that it is a psychological illness caused to him as a result of the great pain he experienced in the face of Layne's departure.

 Four singles were released from the album.